zhangys2019/zhangys2019.github.io/_pages/about.md

 ------
 ZHANG Yangsong received the Ph.D. degree in signal and information processing from the School of Life Science and Technology, University of Electronic Science and Technology of China(UESTC), in 2013(Supervisors: [Prof. Dezhong Yao](http://www.neuro.uestc.edu.cn/bci/member/yao/yao.html), ChangJiang Scholar Professor, AIMBE Fellow).
 He received Master degree and Bachelor Degree both from Chengdu University of Technology(CDUT) in 2006 and 2009, respectively.

-From October 2016-October 2018, he was a Postdoctoral Fellow at School of Life Science and Technology, UESTC(Supervisors: [Prof. Dezhong Yao](http://www.neuro.uestc.edu.cn/bci/member/yao/yao.html)).
-Since February 2019, he have been working as a Postdoctoral Fellow at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore (Supervisors: [Prof. Cuntai GUAN](https://www.ntu.edu.sg/home/ctguan/), IEEE Fellow).
+From October 2016 to January 2019, he was a Postdoctoral Fellow at School of Life Science and Technology, UESTC(Supervisors: [Prof. Dezhong Yao](http://www.neuro.uestc.edu.cn/bci/member/yao/yao.html)).
+From February 2019 to October 2019, he worked as a Postdoctoral Fellow at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore (Supervisors: [Prof. Cuntai GUAN](https://www.ntu.edu.sg/home/ctguan/), IEEE Fellow).

-His research interests are in the fields of  Machine learning and Deep learning, Brain–computer interface (BCI), Biomedical Signal Processing, and Brain network analysis, etc.
+He is currently an associate Professor at the School of Computer Science and Technology, Southwest University of Science and Technology, China.
+His research interests are in the fields of  Machine learning and Deep learning, Brain–computer interface (BCI), Medical Image Processing, Biomedical Signal Processing, and Brain network analysis, etc.